Irish Setter: Uses

 The Setter that was completely red, however, was preferred in the show ring and that is the direction that the breed took.
 Between 1874 and 1948, the breed produced 760 conformation show champions, but only five field champions.

 In the 1940s, Field and Stream magazine put into writing what was already a well-known fact.
 The Irish Setter was disappearing from the field and an outcross would be necessary to resurrect the breed as a working dog.
 Sports Afield chimed in with a similar call for an outcross.
 Ned LaGrande of Pennsylvania spent a small fortune purchasing examples of the last of the working Irish Setters in America and importing dogs from overseas.
 With the blessing of the Field Dog Stud Book, he began an outcross to red and white field champion English Setters.
 The National Red Setter Field Trial Club was created to test the dogs and to encourage breeding toward a dog that would successfully compete with the white setters.
 Thus the modern Red Setter was born and the controversy begun.

 Prior to 1975, a relationship existed between the American Kennel Club and the Field Dog Stud Book in which registration with one body qualified a dog for registration with the other.
 In 1975 the Irish Setter Club of America petitioned the American Kennel Club to deny reciprocal registration, and the request was granted.
 It is claimed, by critics of the move, that the pressure was placed on the American Kennel Club by bench show enthusiasts who were unappreciative of the outcrossing efforts of the National Red Setter Field Trial Club, as well as some field trialers from the American Kennel Club after a series of losses to Field Dog Stud book red setters.
 Working Irish Setter kennels today field champion dogs that claim lines from both the Field Dog Stud Book and the American Kennel Club.

 Working Red Setter

 The modern Red Setter is smaller than its bench-bred cousin.
 While show dogs often reach 70 lb (32 kg), the Working Red Setter is generally around 45 lb.
 The coat is less silky and the feathering is generally shorter.
 The colour is lighter, with the working dog found in russet and fawn colours.
 The Red Setter often has patches of white on its face and chest as the Irish Setter of old did.
 There have been efforts to rekindle the field abilities of the true type Irish by a handful of dedicated breeders in California and elsewhere with some success.
-More than a dozen American Kennel Club Dual Champion Irish Setters have been made, evidence of the dog's native ability when proper traits are selectively sought in breeding.